jamie33o/Code-Innovate-Chat-Hub/README.md

 **Channel Management**
    - Creation, joining, and leaving of channels.
-   - Categorization of channels based on Code Institute topics or modules.
+   - Categorization of channels based on Code Innovate topics or modules.
    - Ability to search and discover relevant channels.

 **User Interface and Experience**